Ralsumaydi/-Artworks_Generation_and_Prediction_Deep_learning_T5/README.md

 The dataset is called Best Artworks of All Time, and contains a collection of paintings of the 50 most influential artists of all time.

-You can find and download the dataset from link [https://www.kaggle.com/ikarus777/best-artworks-of-all-time]
+You can find and download the dataset from here

 Note: This dataset is more complex than the number datasets (like MNIST or SVHN) that we usually work with, and so, it needs deeper networks and training them for a longer time to get good results.

 # Inspiration
-🞄Generate new artworks.
+Generate new artworks.

-🞄Predict the artwork belongs to which artist.
+Predict the artwork belongs to which artist.